Ruii1112/shift/README.md

-# Shift Recruitment Manegement System
+# Shift Recruitment Management System

 This is a system for recruiting shifts such as part-time jobs that do not have a fixed time.